 As readers try to filter the bad from the good to find books worth buying, reading and keeping, make note of Chazan!
 Unfiltered: It’s a welcome document establishing that superheroes do walk among us, even in Rhode Island.

 Chazan!
-Unfiltered (Never Enough Books, 2020), by Lenny Schwartz (story) and Erminio Pinque (art), will be available in October.
+Unfiltered (Never Enough Books, 2020), by Lenny Schwartz (story) and Erminio Pinque (art), is available for purchase at neverenoughbooksri.com.

 Full disclosure: The editor of Chazan!
 Unfiltered is Emily Olson, this magazine’s editor, and the artist, Erminio Pinque, is a regular contributor.